ElvisAns/ElvisAns/README.md

 - 🎓 &nbsp; I've graduate in Electronics and Telecommunication Technology, from the Kigali Independent University (ULK), class of 2019-2020
 - 💼 ~&nbsp; I work at **[CTL.Co sarl](https://www.ctlcosarl.com)** as an Engineering Manager & Fullstack developer (Part-Time)~
-- ✍️ &nbsp; I used to be versatile and flexible working with different tech stacks.
+- ✍️ &nbsp; I'm comfortable jumping into different tech stacks and adapting easily.

 :rocket: Tech Stack